TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### RELEASE NOTES

 ```
-Addressed the issue with Get-JCPolicyTargetGroup indexing error
+Addressed the issue with Get-JCPolicyTargetGroup indexing error.
+Update several module tests to run in parallel.
 ```

 ### BUG FIXES: